Josh Rojas Preview, Player Props: Mariners vs. Reds

-Josh Rojas and his .355 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Cincinnati Reds and Tejay Antone on September 4 at 4:10 PM ET.
+The Seattle Mariners, including Josh Rojas and his .393 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Connor Phillips and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Mets.
+In his most recent game he had a hitless performance (0-for-3) against the Reds.

 Josh Rojas Game Info & Props vs. the Reds